What does Becky mean?

 Becky is a very popular first name for women (#287 out of 4276, Top 7%) and a slightly less popular last name for all people (#110523 out of 150436, Top 73%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Becky for girls.
-Becky was first listed in 1930-1939 and reached its apex rank of #141 in the U.S. during 1960-1969, but is not found in the list currently.
+Becky was first listed in 1930-1939 and reached its apex rank of #141 in the U.S. in the 1960s, but is not found in the list currently.
 (2014 Birth Statistics)

 A suggested similar baby name is Bessy.
 This name tends to be less commonly used than Becky.